Hi, I’m Gerry aka The Branding Evangelist

 - Unlike anything listeners had ever heard, the Motown Sound originated from and jumped out of an independent record label – a hit factory – in Detroit called Motown Records

-- It was the iconic, genuine sound of 1960s pop, R&B, and soul music that defined American pop music as we know it today
+- It was the iconic, genuine sound of 1960s pop, R&B, and soul music that spanned across the globe and defined American pop music as we know it today

-- Not only did the Motown Sound help define the Sixties, it’s considered as perhaps the most influential, culture-changing music of the 20th Century
+- Not only did the Motown Sound help define the Sixties, it’s considered as perhaps the most influential, culture-changing music of the 20th Century.
+A stamp on society that will never ever be forgotten.

 Detroit was Special